September 17, 1986, Madras (now Chennai), Tamil Nadu

 Right arm Offbreak

-Ashwin is one of the rare players who came into the public's reckoning through the IPL and yet was good enough to hold his own in bigger forms of cricket.
-For his IPL franchise, he opened the bowling, bowled at death, came on when wickets were required, and was the Man of the Series in the 2010 Champions League played in South Africa.
+Ashwin was picked by Chennai Super Kings in the IPL in 2009, and was one of the rare players who came into the public's reckoning through the IPL and proved himself good enough to have great success in Test cricket.
+He spent six seasons at CSK, winning the title twice, bowling at the top and the death, and coming on when wickets were required.
+He was the Man of the Series in the 2010 Champions League in South Africa.

-An opener with the bat before he took up offspin, Ashwin is more than a handy lower-order batsman: he is correct, has the shots and scored a century in his first Test series.
+An opener with the bat before he took up offspin, Ashwin has been a more than handy lower-order batter, correct, possessed of shots, and with five Test hundreds to his name.

 Batting & Fielding